-Here’s the thing about Rome: whether you’re spending 2 days in Rome or 2 weeks, you will 1) never run out of things to do, and 2) have plenty of time to see the highlights.
+Here’s the thing about visiting Rome: whether you’re spending 2 days in Rome or 2 weeks, you will both never run out of things to do, and have plenty of time to see the highlights.

-Planning a short trip to Rome, particularly as a first timer to the city?
-Check out our 2 days in Rome itinerary!
+Planning a short trip to Rome, particularly as a first-timer to the city?

 Table of Contents